Rural Medical & Science Scholars

 The Scholars participate in a 4 week summer program at Mississippi State University.
 They take two pre-med courses (Biology and Individual and Family Nutrition), spend a few afternoons “shadowing a physician” in a hospital or clinical setting, tour a major medical facility, and attend practical learning workshops that are relevant to a career in health or science.
 To help launch their career, a study skills and communication/critical thinking workshop kicks-off the program.

-For a sneak preview of the exciting things to experience from the Rural Medical & Science Scholars program, check out the YouTube “A Picture is Worth a Thousand Words—The RMS Class of 2017”
+For a sneak preview of the exciting things to experience from the Rural Medical & Science Scholars program, check out the YouTube “A Picture is Worth a Thousand Words—The RMS Scholars Class of 2018.”

 Do you know a high school student interested in working in the medical field or a related science career one day?